 Protecting and maintaining natural communities and high conservation value forests.

-FSC Investments and Partnerships (FSC I&P) promotes environmentally appropriate, socially beneficial, and economically viable management of the world’s forests.
-A donation to FSC I&P goes directly toward supporting responsible forest management across the globe.
+FSC Investments and Partnerships (FSC I&P) promotes the environmentally appropriate, socially beneficial, and economically viable management of the world’s forests.
+Our mission aligns with the Forest Stewardship Council® (FSC®), the world’s leading and most trusted voluntary forest certification system.

 The Forest Stewardship Council's Investments & Partnerships Office is located at:

 Seattle, WA 98103 USA